Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 "/tmp/kubectl-edit-2548943921.yaml" 18L, 762C

-Note: Notice that the command opened the default editor for the system, which in the lab environment is vi.
+The command opens the default editor for the system, which in Oracle Linux is vi.

 2. Update the user: oracle key-value pair.

-• Save and exit the vi editor (Enter :wq!, then press Enter)
+4. Save and exit the vi editor by entering :wq! and then pressing Enter.

 3. Open an interactive shell to confirm the environment variables now match the typical conventions used for environment variables.